peter-chang62/FROG_Python_GUI/Readme.md

 ## Gui User Instructions

+The main GUI program to run is Gui_Controller.py

 **Spectrum Continuous Update Tab:**
 * Use the "Start Continuous Update" button to have the spectrum be updated continuously.
 * Use the "Set Ambient" button to set the current spectrum as the ambient background (will be subtracted from future spectra)